widged/gb-elm-language/en/type/03-list.md

 ## List

+If we tried a list like
+`[1,2,'a',3,'b','c',4]`, Elm would complain that characters (which are, by the way, denoted as a character between single quotes) are not numbers.

 Lists are just linked lists (ordered collections where each node of the collection points to the subsequent node, if there is one), where all the values must be same type.
 You get head and tail, just like you’d expect.

 (source: [Data Structures in Elm @NoRedInk](http://tech.noredink.com/post/140646140878/data-structures-in-elm))

-A `List` holds a collection of related values separated by commas and enclosed in square brackets.
-All the values in a list must have the same type:
+Lists are denoted by square brackets and the values in the lists are separated by commas.
+In Elm, Lists are *homogenous* data structures.
+All the values in a list must have the same type.

 ```elm
 $ elm repl